promptfoo/promptfoo/site/docs/providers/aws-bedrock.md

 # Bedrock

 The `bedrock` lets you use Amazon Bedrock in your evals.
 This is a common way to access Anthropic's Claude and other models.
+The complete list of available models can be found [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html#model-ids-arns).

 ## Setup